aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

     - from devices located elsewhere (on the internet) and available to do experimental data signing (obtained from a list of devices registered in a public server)
   - ✓ ~~Automatic geolocation of experimental data origins using the wifi network it connects~~
   - Allow remote query of a device's setup, for instance sensor calibration,  at any time of the day (and night) from the data repository server
+  - ✓ ~~Motion Detection of unauthorized handling of a specimen during an ongoing experiment~~
 <br>

 **Smart DAQ setup and configuration**